 If your goal is to improve your arm size, have a read.

-If it is not, I would pass on this one.
+If it is not, I will pass on this one.

-This article is from Dan Trink, who has had a lot of success when it comes to building arm size.
+This article is from Dan Trink, who has had a lot of success building arm size.

 Rick Kaselj, MS

 There you are.
-It’s late August and there are only a couple of days to go until fashion week.
-You slip on the latest European designer suit during your fitting and discover it fits like a glove, except, the sleeves are just too darn tight.
+It’s late August, and there are only a couple of days until fashion week.
+You slip on the latest European designer suit during your fitting and discover it fits like a glove, except the sleeves are just too darn tight.